Dry roasting

 Dry roasting is a process by which heat is applied to dry foodstuffs without the use of oil or water as a carrier.
 Unlike other dry heat methods, dry roasting is used with foods such as nuts and seeds, in addition to some eaten insects such as house crickets.
 Dry-roasted foods are stirred as they are roasted to ensure even heating.

 Dry roasting can be done in a frying pan or wok (a common way to prepare spices in some cuisines), or in a specialized roaster (as is used for coffee beans or peanuts).
-Dry roasting changes the chemistry of proteins in the food, changing their flavor, and enhances the scent and taste of some spices.
-Roasted spices are commonly prepared by adding various herbs, spices and sugars in the frying pan and roasting until brown.
+Dry roasting changes the chemistry of proteins in the food, changing their flavor, and enhancing the scent and taste of some spices.
+Roasted spices are commonly prepared by adding various herbs, spices, and sugars to the frying pan and roasting until brown.